 Lifts are permitted in some, but not all dance disciplines.
 Please refer to specific rules for the discipline in question.

-Lifts are NOT permitted in Children's divisions unless stated otherwise in the specific rules governing a specific discipline.
+Lifts are NOT permitted in Children's divisions, except in Production and Mini Production.

 ACROBATIC MOVEMENTS:

 Acrobatics are those movements, in which body overturns round sagital or frontal axis, such as somersaults, hand wheeling and similar figures.